Classification of critically fixed anti-Thurston maps: Review of anti-holomorphic dynamics

 in a neighborhood of $z_0$. \end{theorem}

-\begin{theorem}\cite{nakaneConnectednessTricorn1993} Let $f$ be an anti-analytic map defined in a neighborhood of a superattracting fixed point $z_0$ with local expansion $f(z) = z_0 + a_m \overline{(z-z_0)}^m + O((z-z_0)^{m+1})$, where $m \ge 2$ and $a_m \ne 0$.
-Then there exists an analytic map $\phi$ defined in a neighborhood of $z_0$, with $\phi(z_0)=0$ and $\phi'(z_0) \ne 0$< such that
+\begin{theorem} \cite{nakaneConnectednessTricorn1993} Let $f$ be an anti-analytic map defined in a neighborhood of a superattracting fixed point $z_0$ with local expansion $f(z) = z_0 + a_m \overline{(z-z_0)}^m + O((z-z_0)^{m+1})$, where $m \ge 2$ and $a_m \ne 0$.
+Then there exists an analytic map $\phi$ defined in a neighborhood of $z_0$, with $\phi(z_0)=0$ and $\phi'(z_0) \ne 0$, such that

-in a neighborhood of $z_0$. \end{theorem} We will call these conjugating maps $\phi$ Koenigs (in the attracting and repelling case) and Boettcher (in the superattracting case) maps, respectively.
-For anti-rational functions, one can use the functional equation in each case to try to extend $\phi$ to the basin of attraction of the fixed point.
-In the case of an attracting fixed point this must fail, so one concludes that the immediate basin of attraction must contain a critical point.
-In the same way as for rational functions, one can furthermore conclude that the immediate basin is simply connected if it contains only one critical point.
-In the superattracting case it is possible to extend $\phi$ to the immediate basin if it does not contain any critical point other than the fixed point, in which case $\phi$ is a conformal map from the unit disk onto the immediate basin of the superattracting fixed point.
-We summarize these observations in the following two theorems. \begin{theorem} Let $f$ be an anti-rational map of degree $d \ge 2$ with an attracting fixed point $z_0$.
+in a neighborhood of $z_0$. \end{theorem} We will call the conjugating maps $\phi$ as above Koenigs' (in the attracting and repelling case) and Boettcher's (in the superattracting case) maps, respectively.

+Suppose now that $f$ is an anti-rational map.
+The \emph{basin of attraction} of an attracting or superattracting fixed point $z_0$ is the set of all points in $\CC$ that converge to $z_0$ under iteration of $f$.
+The \emph{immediate basin} $A_f(z_0)$ is defined to be the connected component of the basin of attraction that contains $z_0$.

+One can use the functional equations from Theorems \ref{thm:koenigs} and \ref{thm:boettcher} to try to extend the respective conjugating maps $\phi$ to the whole basin of attraction of the fixed point.
+Similar to the rational case, one may then deduce the following two results.

+\begin{theorem} Let $f$ be an anti-rational map of degree $d \ge 2$ with an attracting fixed point $z_0$.
 Then the immediate basin $A_f(z_0)$ must contain a critical point of $f$.
-If it contains only one critical point of $f$, then it is simply connected. \end{theorem} \begin{theorem} Let $f$ be an anti-rational map of degree $d \ge 2$ with a superattracting fixed point $z_0$.
-If the immediate basin $A_f(z_0)$ contains no other critical point besides $z_0$, then it is simply connected and the Boettcher map $\phi$ extends to a conformal map from the unit disk onto $A_f(z_0)$. \end{theorem} The following weak version of a theorem by Fatou is an immediate corollary. \begin{corollary} An anti-rational map $f$ of degree $d \ge 2$ can have at most $2d-2$ attracting or superattracting fixed points. \end{corollary}
+If it contains only one critical point of $f$, then it is simply connected. \end{theorem} \begin{theorem} Let $f$ be an anti-rational map of degree $d \ge 2$ with a superattracting fixed point~$z_0$.
+If the immediate basin $A_f(z_0)$ contains no other critical point besides $z_0$, then it is simply connected and the Boettcher map $\phi$ extends to a conformal map from $A_f(z_0)$ onto the unit disk $\D$. \end{theorem} The following weak version of a theorem by Fatou is an immediate corollary. \begin{corollary} An anti-rational map $f$ of degree $d \ge 2$ can have at most $2d-2$ attracting or superattracting fixed points. \end{corollary}